saaahilhussain/frontend-mentor-challenges/01-social-links-profile/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: This section will get updated everytime I make a significant change in my project or project directory.**
+**Note: This section will get updated everytime I make any significant change in my project or project directory.**

 ## Overview